jyalim/sol-various-scripts/README.md

 This is a wrapper around `salloc`, that connects the calling user to Sol's oversubscribed and highly-available 'lightwork' partition.
 This is especially useful for students that are first learning how to use the supercomputer.
-The script allows X11 forwarding.
+The connection script allows X11 forwarding, and will accept typical `salloc` flags that will override its default behavior.

 <div float="center">
  <p align="center">